About

 Previously, I have worked at the University of Vienna in the Business Information Systems department as well as in the department of Research Methodology and Differential Psychology.
 I was also a visiting research fellow with the Business Process Management group at the Queensland University of Technology, Brisbane, Australia.
 I received my doctoral degree (Information Systems in 2008, with honors, awarded with the Dr. Maria Schaumayer Prize) and two master’s degrees (Information Systems in 2004 and Psychology in 2006, both with honors) from the University of Vienna.

 My main research areas are human-centered development and design of information systems.
 While earning my doctorate, I focused on e-learning, CSCW, media choice and teamwork in the information systems field.
 For my habilitation I started a second research stream in the areas of business process management and visual languages as a cognitive tool.
 I am especially interested in human interaction with conceptual models (e.g., (business) process and decision models), which are central to the analysis and design of information systems.
-My research agenda for the coming years will focus on cognitive effective design of digital user interfaces (e.g. digital nudging by user interface design, cognitive heuristics…).
+My current research agenda focuses on the cognitively effective design of digital user interfaces (e.g., digital nudging through interface design, cognitive heuristics), human–algorithm interaction, online persuasion and manipulation (e.g., dark patterns and fake news), and algorithmic management.

 My Research Agenda